cparag/Attendance-System-Based-on-Face-Recognition/README.md

 •	Captures attendance data along with timestamps and stores it in an Excel sheet.

-•	Provides real-time feedback on recognized and unrecognized faces.
+•	Provides real time feedback on recognized and unrecognized faces.